l0c4lxid/capstone-project/README.md

 ## Overview

 This project is a recommendation system built using Node.js for the Capstone Project.
+It utilizes machine learning capabilities, HTTP requests, and interacts with a MySQL database to provide recommendations and predictions based on user input.

 ## Installation